mist-workshop/mist-workshop.github.io/program.md

 ## Program
 TBD

-The MIST workshop will feature a dedicated session focusing on topics related to SERICS (SEcurity and RIghts in the CyberSpace).
+The MIST workshop will include a dedicated session focusing on topics related to the <a href="https://serics.eu/">SERICS (SEcurity and RIghts in the CyberSpace)</a> Project.
 The session will provide an overview of current research directions addressed by the initiative and encourage dialogue with the scientific community.

 ## Accepted papers
 - Streamlining Security Patches and Remote Attestations for the Internet of Things, _Konrad-Felix Krentz_